Intense Battle in the Closing Moments Made This a Race for the Ages

 Round 3: Deep Forest Raceway

 For the 15-lap race around the tricky and fast Deep Forest Raceway, it was Spain’s Jose Serrano (TDG_JOSETE) who grabbed pole position, with a duo of Japanese drivers on his heels: Ryota Kokubun (Akagi_1942mi), fresh from a Manufacturers Cup victory, and Kanata Kawakami (SG_Kawakana).
-Last year’s Nations Cup champion, Valerio Gallo of Italy (Williams_BRacer) started in P4 and Frenchman Kylian Drumont in P5.
+Last year’s Nations Cup champion, Valerio Gallo of Italy (Williams_BRacer), started in P4 and Frenchman Kylian Drumont in P5.
 They were all strapped into mechanically identical Nissan Skyline Super Silhouette Group 5 machines, painted in their country’s livery.
-No tire requirements were implemented for this race, making pitstops optional.
-All indications were that this would be to be an all-out sprint from start to finish.
+No tyre requirements were implemented for this race, making pit stops optional.
+All indications were that this would be an all-out sprint from start to finish.

 The first major pass came on lap 4, when Gallo made a move on Kawakami to the inside on Turn 1, putting his car into 3rd place.
 The Italian seemed to like this corner because he made a similar move at the same spot on the following lap, overtaking Kokubun to climb to P2.